 - Gently combine, but do not overmix the ground meat.
 Form mixture into 8-12 equal-sized patties.
 I recommend 8 patties for dinner and 12 patties if serving these grilled rissoles as an appetizer.

 - Grill rissoles for 3-4 minutes, turn and cook for an additional 3-5 minutes, based on size.

-- The rissoles have cooked through once they reach an internal temperature of 165 degrees F.
+- The rissoles have cooked through once they reach an internal temperature between 160-165 degrees F.